 Specifically, through a policy analysis perspective, during the event, the network will touch upon the economic impact of the media industry, the recent trends in media freedom and pluralism, the geopolitics of technology and its nexus with media freedom and pluralism, and media regulation in Europe.

-Hosted by MEP Sandro Gozi (Renew), the event will take place on Wednesday 30 November, from 18:30 to 20:00 CET, at the European Parliament (Room SPINELLI 5G1).
+Hosted by MEP Sandro Gozi (Renew), the event took place at the European Parliament.

 MEP, IMCO Committee